 I am a Good Person

-This one is tricky and probably one that most serves as a defence mechanism against God.
+This one is tricky and probably one that most serves as a defense mechanism against God.
 It goes like this: we manage our relationship with God on the basis of whether we think we are a good person or not.
 If we believe that we are acceptable to God on the basis of our performance, Christianity is reduced to a form of moralism - how to be a good person.

 PLEASE - I am not suggesting that being moral is a bad thing -- it's not.
-It is however when we use our good performance, the amount we pray, read our bibles or tithe as a means of insulating ourselves from the transformation that comes through intimate relationship with the Father.
+It is however when we use our good performance, the amount we pray, read our bibles or tithe as a means of insulating ourselves from the transformation that comes through an intimate relationship with the Father.
 Many of us enjoy God to a point - usually up to the point of genuine surrender - where God may be asking us to go deeper and to perhaps give up some control of our life.
 When we start to feel the angst of this invitation and in our reluctance to go any further, we rationalize the status quo with “I am a good person”.

 Just think how many people you have shared Christ with who stop short of making a commitment to follow Jesus because “I am a good person”.
-Probably one of the most prevalent defence mechanisms going!
+Probably one of the most prevalent defense mechanisms going!

-There are plenty more defence mechanisms we employ when dealing with each other and with God.
+There are plenty more defense mechanisms we employ when dealing with each other and with God.
 I have found by learning to recognize these strategies and when I am employing them allows me to better see why I am using them.
 I can then ask myself what it is I am truly trying to protect.

-To live loved is to allow our defence mechanisms to be lowered.
+To live loved is to allow our defense mechanisms to be lowered.
 Trusting God and His perfect love to cultivate wholeness in us and others.
 It is in this we learn that we no longer need to hide from God - no longer having to fashion covering to hide our nakedness - our shame.
 We experience the love and acceptance of God at our best and in our lows, at our worst.
 In embracing our broken parts, in the love of God we are transformed, healed and set free to live more genuinely.
 As important, it frees us to love others (and God) in a deeper more genuine way.